-- We will be launching a feature soon that will allow you to return and retake the assessment at a discounted price of $29.99.
+- Additionally, we have launched a feature that will allow you to return and retake the assessment for the discounted price of $29.99!

 Do you offer a corporate discount for small or large groups?
 I want to use the CWA for my company, school, or organization.